-Directors, regardless of their nature (executive or non-executive), are jointly and severally liable, there being no differences between the liability regimes of executive and non-executive directors, although in the first case, due to the nature of their duties and their responsibilities concerning the day-to-day company's business, there is a higher risk of exposure.
+Directors, regardless of their nature (executive or non-executive), are jointly and severally liable, there being no differences between the liability regimes of executive and non-executive directors, although in the first case, due to the nature of their duties and their responsibilities concerning the company's day-to-day business, there is a higher risk of exposure.

-11.5 Committees
+9.8.5 Committees

-The board of directors or the general and supervisory board, depending on the corporate governance model adopted, shall create committees to: (i) ensure a competent and independent assessment of the performance of the management bodies; (ii) evaluate the effectiveness of the corporate model adopted and propose measures aiming for its improvement; and (iii) identify potential candidates with the adequate profile for the performance of the directors' duties.
+The board of directors or the general and supervisory board, depending on the corporate governance model adopted, shall create committees to: (i) ensure a competent and independent assessment of the performance of the management bodies; (ii) reflect on the governance system structure and practices adopted, verify its effectiveness; and (iii) propose to the competent bodies measures to be implemented with the objective of improving such corporate governance.

-11.6 Obligation to ask for consent of a shareholders' meeting
+9.8.6 Obligation to ask for consent of a shareholders' meeting